Metadrop/ddev-aljibe/README.md

     ```

 1. Install Aljibe:

-    For DDEV v1.23.5 or above run:

     ```sh
     ddev add-on get metadrop/ddev-aljibe
-    ```

-    For earlier versions of DDEV run:

-    ```sh
-    ddev get metadrop/ddev-aljibe
     ```

 1. Run again ddev config, but this time go throught the assistant to set project type to Drupal, docroot folder, etc...